jayden-pham/gremlin-game/README.md

 ## Gameplay

 In Gremlin, you control a wizard who can move in four directions and shoot fireballs.
-The game environment consists of brick walls, stone walls, gremlins and snowballs:
+The game environment consists of brick walls, stone walls, gremlins, snowballs and portals:

 - **Brick Walls**: These can be destroyed by shooting fireballs at them.
 - **Stone Walls**: These are indestructible and cannot be destroyed by fireballs.
 - **Gremlins**: These enemies move around the level.
 If the wizard touches a gremlin, they lose a life and must restart the level.
 - **Snowballs**: These power ups randomly spawn throughout the level.
 If the wizard touches them, all gremlins will be frozen for a short amount of time.
+- **Portals**: Portals may randomly spawn in pairs.
+Interacting with a portal will instantly teleports the player to the other end of the portal.

 ### Objective